Texas A&M Aggies: Baseball

+The Aggie baseball team plays home games at Olsen Field, which went through major renovations and is now Olsen Field at Blue Bell Park.
+The team is coached by Michael Earley, who has led the program since his hiring prior to the 2025 season.
+Since conference play began in 1915, the Aggies have won 15 Southwest Conference titles, three Big 12 regular-season and two tournament titles, and have made eight College World Series appearances.
+1989 was the high-water mark when the Aggies were ranking No. 1 for numerous weeks before ending the season ranked No. 2.

 Basketball

 Texas A&M basketball had been dormant for much of its recent history until the mid-2000s.
 The Aggies have won 11 conference championships, two conference tournament titles, and have 10 NCAA tournament appearances.
 Under former head coach Billy Gillispie, the Aggies finished fourth in conference in 2006 only two years removed from having zero wins in conference play.
 Gillispie then led the Aggies to their first NCAA tournament berth since 1987, playing as a 12 seed, and to A&M's first NCAA tournament win since 1980 over fifth seed Syracuse.
 The Aggies were one point short of advancing to the Sweet Sixteen over fourth seed LSU, with a final score of 57–58.
 In the 2007 season, A&M spent most of the season ranked in the top 10 of the polls and became the first Big 12 south team to win against the University of Kansas in Lawrence since the Big 12 was formed.
 The Aggies finished with a 27–7 record and finished 2nd in the Big 12.
 They earned a number 3 seed in the NCAA tournament where they made it to the sweet 16, but fell to the University of Memphis 64–65.
 Acie Law IV was named an All-American.
 Billy Gillispie left for the University of Kentucky soon after the season.
 Mark Turgeon was named head coach a few days later, and has amassed a 73–31 record in his first three years in College Station, along with three more NCAA tournament appearances and a 3–3 NCAA tournament record.

 The women's basketball team had two NCAA tournament appearances, an NWIT title, and a Southwest Conference tournament title before entering the Big 12.
 The program experienced little success in the new conference until former head coach Gary Blair took over the program.
 Blair's teams advanced to the NCAA tournament multiple times.
 He led the 2011 team to the NCAA national championship.
 He retired in 2022.

 Ground broke on the Cox-McFerrin Center in November 2006, a 68000 sqft expansion to Reed Arena which includes new locker rooms, meeting rooms, practice gyms, training rooms, player lounges, and reception areas.